 One thing we know for sure is that there’s no other place in the world like Korea.

-1. Department Stores
+1. Department Stores are HUGE in Korea

 These Costco-sized, multi-level giants are your one-stop-shop for everything from flatscreen televisions, to pantyhose and bananas.
 It comes as no surprise that Korea is home to the largest department store in the world.

 Many of the malls are luxurious and have features like rooftop restaurants, spas and water fountains with hourly shows.

 2. Side Dishes are a BIG deal in Korea